 Once you’ve eliminated migraine triggers from your diet, it is important to stick to an eating schedule.
-Fasting or skipping meals is not a great idea if you are prone to migraine attacks because skipping meals has been proven to be a migraine trigger.17 Though several hypotheses exist, the real mechanism behind fasting-induced headaches is unclear.18
+Fasting or skipping meals is not a great idea if you are prone to migraine attacks because skipping meals has been proven to be a migraine trigger.11 Though several hypotheses exist, the real mechanism behind fasting-induced headaches is unclear.12

-A new threat to migraine sufferers all over the world is the popularity of Compact Fluorescent Lights or CFLs that are replacing traditional incandescent ones for their ability to use less energy.
+A new threat to migraine sufferers all over the world is the popularity of compact fluorescent lights or CFLs that are replacing traditional incandescent ones for their ability to use less energy.
 CFLs emit light in a different spectrum that may not be noticeable to the naked eye but it is a well-documented problem among migraineurs.
-The Health Protection Agency in the UK recommends CFLs of encapsulated variety that looks more like the traditional ones over the single envelop variety that looks like coils or prongs.22
+The Health Protection Agency in the UK recommends CFLs of encapsulated variety that looks more like the traditional ones over the single envelop variety that looks like coils or prongs.

 Women migraineurs far surpass men in numbers all over the world.
-It is no surprise then that there is something called menstrual migraine exists.
-More than 50 percent of women with a migraine reports an association between menstruation and migraine.25 And this menstrual migraine due to hormonal changes during menstruation is very common among women.
-If you have headaches that occur two days before menstruation and the first three days during the flow, chances are that it is menstrual migraine.
-You would also notice these headaches to be stronger and that you are being more sensitive to light during this period.26 If the migraine is menstruation related, the lifestyle tips mentioned above may not help manage it.
+More than 50% of women with a migraine report an association between menstruation and migraine due to hormonal changes.18 If you have headaches that occur 2 days before menstruation and for the first 3 days during the flow, chances are that it is menstrual migraine.
+You would also notice these headaches to be stronger and that you are being more sensitive to light during this period.19 If the migraine is menstruation-related, the lifestyle tips mentioned above may not help manage it.
 Various hormonal and medical interventions are advised depending on the severity of the condition.

 A migraine is a debilitating condition.
 What’s worse is there is no definite cure for it.
 But managing it is possible.
 Start with keeping a migraine diary.